 New York's Acid Deposition Monitoring Network

-At the end of 2012, the Department discontinued the existing acid rain monitoring program and transitioned six monitoring locations to the National Acid Deposition Program (NADP).
+At the end of 2012, the Department discontinued the existing acid rain monitoring program and transitioned six monitoring locations to the National Atmospheric Deposition Program (NADP).
 The old acid deposition program was established in response to the State Acid Deposition Control Act (SADCA) in 1985.
 This program was designed to provide measurements of acid deposition and related quantities necessary to assess the effectiveness of sulfur control policy and other strategies aimed at reducing the effects of acid rain.
-By all measures, the monitoring program as well as the NOx and SOx control strategies have improved the environment.
-For example, the deposition of sulfate Statewide has decreased by more than 60% since the monitoring program began and the concentrations of acidic pollutants continue to decline.
+The monitoring program has documented environmental improvements resulting from NOx and SOx control strategies.
+For example, the deposition of sulfate statewide has decreased by more than 60% since the monitoring program began and the concentrations of acidic pollutants continue to decline.

 The transition to the NADP program will result in savings to the Department, provide data for use in regulation development, and allow for the comparison of data from New York with other acid sensitive regions across the country.
 Additionally, because the NADP program provides a uniform operational framework, the data from existing NADP sites within New York and in neighboring states can be utilized in the analysis of deposition in New York.